-- Written exam performed at the end of the course consisting of theoretical and practical questions (up to 60%).
+- Written exam performed at the end of the course consisting of theoretical and practical questions (60%).

 - Assessment of practical activities developed by the student from school during thecourse, from the preparation of papers, presentations and problemsolving.
-This assessment may include answering questionnaires test questions for each of the topics that make up the agenda (40%)
+This assessment may include answering questionnaires test questions for each of thetopics that make up the agenda (40%)

-- Continuous evaluation based on their participation and involvement in theteaching-learning process.

-- The observation techniques allow examination of the student's ability to work together, argue and defend ideas and attitudes in accordance with criteria of fairness, equality and respect for human rights.

-- Copy on a test or plagiarizing a paper (copy of another) are not acceptable behavioron this serious subject.
+Continuous evaluation based on their participation and involvement in theteaching-learning process.
+The observation techniques allow examination of the student's ability to work together, argue and defend ideas and attitudes in accordance with criteria of fairness, equality and respect for human rights. - Copy on a test or plagiarizing a paper (copy of another) are not acceptable behavioron this serious subject.
 Assume a zero in the evaluation.

-To pass the course is necessary to pass the exam, which will be unique for all groups.
+To pass the course is necessary to pass the exam, al least, with a 3 out of 6.
+The exam will be unique for all groups.

 To pass the course, the minimum score on the weighted global computing is 5 points.
 The date of the exam will be determined by the TAC and approved by the CentralBoard and announced by the Faculty.